Manchester United appoint Rangnick as interim manager following sacking of Solskjaer

 The Red Devils were forced to work through a list of alternative options, including one-time Barcelona boss Ernesto Valverde.

-They have now got their man in Rangnick, with a coach held in high regard by Jurgen Klopp and Julian Nagelsmann agreeing to a short-term contract after being offered the chance to stay on in a consultancy capacity once his interim period comes to a close.
+They have now got their man in Rangnick, with a manager held in high regard by Jurgen Klopp and Julian Nagelsmann now set to take on a head coaching role outside of Germany for the first time in his career.

 What is Rangnick's background in football?

-During his coaching career, Rangnick has managed five clubs in the Bundesliga including Schalke and RB Leipzig.
+Rangnick has previously managed five clubs in the Bundesliga including Schalke and RB Leipzig.

 It was with Schalke that he enjoyed the most success, finishing as runners-up in Germany's top-flight in the 2004-05 season, while he claimed DFB-Pokal and DFL-Supercup glory in 2011.